The safety of our campers, staff, and volunteers is the highest priority for Girl Scouts of Middle Tennessee.

 In addition to our already robust cleaning program, we will add additional cleaning steps.
 Cabins, indoor facilities (bathrooms, classrooms, activity spaces), and buses will be sanitized several times per day.
 Campers will also be required to wash their hands or use hand sanitizer between activities.

-Activities which require campers to use the same materials will either be modified to use single-use items or will have a process in place to sanitize items between each use.
+Activities that require campers to use the same materials will either be modified to use single-use items or will have a process in place to sanitize items between each use.

 - Day Camp at Camp Holloway